wombleton/gitlaw-nz/acts/T/Trustee Companies Management Act 1975.md

     (2) All money so advanced to any such person shall be refunded to the Crown out of money payable to that board in respect of the trustee company or associated company, and the Crown shall have all the rights of the board to which the advance was made to receive and recover such money.

-    (3) The Minister of Finance may, on behalf of the Crown, guarantee pursuant to the [Public Finance Act 1989][44] the repayment of any money borrowed by the board for the payment of any general expenses (including salaries) payable in the exercise of its functions by the board while it has insufficient revenue for the payment thereof and the payment of interest on any money so borrowed.
+    (3) The Minister of Finance may, on behalf of the Crown, guarantee pursuant to the [Public Finance Act 1989][47] the repayment of any money borrowed by the board for the payment of any general expenses (including salaries) payable in the exercise of its functions by the board while it has insufficient revenue for the payment thereof and the payment of interest on any money so borrowed.

-    Section 22(1): amended, on 1 July 1989, by [section 86(1)][45] of the Public Finance Act 1989 (1989 No 44).
+    Section 22(1): amended, on 1 July 1989, by [section 86(1)][48] of the Public Finance Act 1989 (1989 No 44).

-    Section 22(2): amended, on 1 July 1989, by [section 86(1)][45] of the Public Finance Act 1989 (1989 No 44).
+    Section 22(2): amended, on 1 July 1989, by [section 86(1)][48] of the Public Finance Act 1989 (1989 No 44).

-    Section 22(3): amended, on 1 July 1989, by [section 86(1)][45] of the Public Finance Act 1989 (1989 No 44).
+    Section 22(3): amended, on 1 July 1989, by [section 86(1)][48] of the Public Finance Act 1989 (1989 No 44).

     Section 22(3): amended, on 1 April 1978, by section 160(1) of the Public Finance Act 1977 (1977 No 65).

 ##### 23 Special advances to companies

-*   (1) The Minister of Finance may advance money, or guarantee pursuant to the [Public Finance Act 1989][44] the advance of money with or without securities, to the board of any trustee company or associated company to which this Act applies.
+*   (1) The Minister of Finance may advance money, or guarantee pursuant to the [Public Finance Act 1989][47] the advance of money with or without securities, to the board of any trustee company or associated company to which this Act applies.

-    (2) The Minister of Finance may advance money, or guarantee pursuant to the [Public Finance Act 1989][44] the advance of money with or without securities, to the board for the repayment of the money borrowed by way of overdraft from the National Bank of New Zealand Limited by the AMP Perpetual Trustee Company N.Z.
+    (2) The Minister of Finance may advance money, or guarantee pursuant to the [Public Finance Act 1989][47] the advance of money with or without securities, to the board for the repayment of the money borrowed by way of overdraft from the National Bank of New Zealand Limited by the AMP Perpetual Trustee Company N.Z.
 Limited in respect of its group investment funds.

     (3) On the repayment of the last mentioned money the National Bank of New Zealand Limited shall surrender to the board the securities deposited with the bank by the company as part of the transaction between them.

     (4) The National Bank of New Zealand Limited shall be indemnified by the Crown for any loss suffered or occasioned by the said bank by reason of the repayment of money under subsection (1).

-    Section 23(1): amended, on 1 July 1989, by [section 86(1)][45] of the Public Finance Act 1989 (1989 No 44).
+    Section 23(1): amended, on 1 July 1989, by [section 86(1)][48] of the Public Finance Act 1989 (1989 No 44).

     Section 23(1): amended, on 1 April 1978, by section 160(1) of the Public Finance Act 1977 (1977 No 65).

-    Section 23(2): amended, on 1 July 1989, by [section 86(1)][45] of the Public Finance Act 1989 (1989 No 44).
+    Section 23(2): amended, on 1 July 1989, by [section 86(1)][48] of the Public Finance Act 1989 (1989 No 44).

-    Section 23(2): amended, on 1 April 1988, pursuant to [section 4(1)][36] of the AMP Perpetual Trustee Company Act 1988 (1988 No 1 (P)).
+    Section 23(2): amended, on 1 April 1988, pursuant to [section 4(1)][37] of the AMP Perpetual Trustee Company Act 1988 (1988 No 1 (P)).

     Section 23(2): amended, on 1 April 1978, by section 160(1) of the Public Finance Act 1977 (1977 No 65).

-##### 24 Application of Companies Act 1955
+##### 24 Application of Companies Act 1993

 *   (1) The board in respect of any trustee company or associated company to which this Act applies shall notify the Registrar of Companies of the commencement and termination of the application of this Act to the trustee company or associated company.

-    (2) Notwithstanding anything to the contrary in the Companies Act 1955, it shall not be obligatory on the board of any trustee company or associated company to which this Act applies to furnish in respect of that trustee company or associated company any annual or other return required by that Act.
+    (2) Nothing in [sections 120][49], [196 to 209B][50], and [214][51] of the Companies Act 1993 applies to a trustee company or an associated company to which this Act applies.

-    (3) Subject to the provisions of this Act, all the provisions of the Companies Act 1955 and all rules and regulations under that Act, shall, so far as they are applicable, and with the necessary modifications, apply to any trustee company or associated company to which this Act applies:
+    (3) Nothing in the [Receiverships Act 1993][43] applies to a trustee company or an associated company to which this Act applies.

-    provided that, except as otherwise provided in this Act, the provisions of the Companies Act 1955 specified in the Schedule shall not apply.
+    (4) Nothing in the [Companies Act 1993][36] requires the board of a trustee company or an associated company to which this Act applies to file any annual or other return under that Act in respect of that company.

+    Section 24 heading: amended, on 5 December 2013, by [section 14][38] of the Companies Amendment Act 2013 (2013 No 111).

+    Section 24(2): replaced, on 5 December 2013, by [section 14][38] of the Companies Amendment Act 2013 (2013 No 111).

+    Section 24(3): replaced, on 5 December 2013, by [section 14][38] of the Companies Amendment Act 2013 (2013 No 111).

+    Section 24(4): inserted, on 5 December 2013, by [section 14][38] of the Companies Amendment Act 2013 (2013 No 111).

 ##### 24A Application of Financial Reporting Act 1993

-*   The [Financial Reporting Act 1993][46] shall not apply to any trustee company or associated company to which this Act applies.
+*   The [Financial Reporting Act 1993][52] shall not apply to any trustee company or associated company to which this Act applies.

-    Section 24A: inserted, on 1 July 1994, by [section 2][47] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).
+    Section 24A: inserted, on 1 July 1994, by [section 2][53] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).

 ##### 25 Regulations